DanZinagri/NicheD20/docs/Rules/Combat Rules/Damage Types.md

 ### Void Damage

 Void damage is both the power of aberrant outside forces of the cosmos, as well as simply the type of damage creatures suffer when in the vacuum of space.
+## Untyped Damage

+Untyped Damage is a special type of damage that may sometimes occur.
+This damage usually does not interact with any types of Resist or DR unless specified otherwise.
+## Additional Damage Types

+The following damage types are types that can be made separately or in addition to the existing type.
+For example a longsword that deals additional precision damage or has its damage converted to precision damage still deals slashing damage for the purposes of determining this damage's interaction with DR or other effects.
+### Precision Damage

+Precision damage is a special type of damage that functions like normal damage with a few additional details.
+Firstly precision damage done by a creature cannot be redirected to armor through the basic armor redirection and armor sacrifice abilities.
+Additionally creatures immune to critical hits are immune to precision damage.

+### Nonlethal Damage

+Nonlethal damage is a form of damage a creature can take that is not life-threatening, but can still potentially hinder them should they take too much.
+Unlike normal damage, nonlethal damage is tracked separately from hit points and is healed quickly with rest or magic.

+#### Dealing Nonlethal Damage

+Nonlethal damage may be caused by attacks, environmental effects such as heat, or even exhaustion can cause nonlethal damage.
+When taking nonlethal damage instead of subtracting from your current hit points, it is instead accumulated and tracked separately with a running total of accumulated nonlethal damage.

+##### Nonlethal Damage with a Weapon that Deals Lethal Damage

+Unless stated otherwise, any melee or thrown weapon may be used to deal nonlethal damage, but if it lacks the nonlethal weapon property you take a -4 penalty on your attack roll to do so.

+##### Nonlethal, Temporary Hit Points and Damage Reduction

+Nonlethal damage is still treated as normal damage for the purpose of its interaction with sources that reduce damage that a creature takes such as temporary hit points and DR.

+#### Excessive Nonlethal Damage

+Once a creature’s nonlethal damage is equal or greater than half their maximum hit points they gain the fatigued condition; if the creature is already fatigued they instead become exhausted, if the creature is already exhausted they instead become staggered.
+If the creature’s nonlethal damage is equal or greater than half their maximum hit points and also equal or greater than their current hit points they instead become exhausted; if the creature was already fatigued or exhausted they instead become staggered.

+Finally if a creature’s nonlethal damage total is equal to their total maximum hit points they become unconscious and no longer gain nonlethal damage, instead converting all further nonlethal damage into lethal damage until their nonlethal damage is reduced or removed in some way.

+#### Healing Nonlethal Damage

+Nonlethal damage is healed at a rate of 1 hit point per hour per hit dice the creature possesses.
+Spells or abilities that restore hit points also remove an equal amount of nonlethal damage.

+The creature loses the fatigued or exhausted condition granted by excessive nonlethal damage if they weren’t already from another source.
+If the creature had the fatigued or exhausted condition become more severe due to nonlethal damage it returns to its previous level of severity before they gained the nonlethal damage if they did not have the more severe condition already from another source.